matthew-engi/matthew-engi/README.md

 ## Undergrad Electrical Engineering Student

 Welcome to my world (or my GitHub profile, same thing ha)!
 Despite me being an Electrical Engineering student, I have a lot of passion for code.
 I started writing code at 13 years old.
-The ROBLOX platform has introduced me to a lot of coding concepts, which have become natural to me over the years.

 ---